GoogleChrome/developer.chrome.com/site/en/blog/webauthn/index.md

 (eTLD+k) public-key credentials.
 This enables a variety of use-cases, such as:

-- Low friction and phishing-resistant 2FA (to be used in conjunction with a password)
+- Low friction and phishing-resistant 2FA (to be used in conjunction with a password).
-- Passwordless, biometrics-based re-authorization
+- Passwordless, biometrics-based re-authorization.
-- Low friction and phishing-resistant 2FA **without** a password (to be used for passwordless accounts)
+- Low friction and phishing-resistant 2FA **without** a password (to be used for passwordless accounts).

 The API is on track to be implemented by most major browsers, and is intended to both simplify the UI encountered when having to prove your identity online and